JSMarsh813/Reference/projects/ppt/tpn-dev-journal-14.md

+# Working on Accessibility and Magic Links Ahoy!

 next share can be great.
-But even though a press on the enter key correctly sends the user to the right app (email, reddit, ect) its DETERMINED to not show the focus ring
+But its DETERMINED to not show the focus ring even though a press on the enter key correctly sends the user to the right app (email, reddit, ect)

 But fear not I managed to make next-share behave with tailwindcss' focus-within option! 😤

-<video src="images/2023-03-29-next-share-can-be-great.mp4" width="320" height="240" controls></video>
+<video alt="a focus ring wasn't showing for the email option, until i added the focus within code" src="images/2023-03-29-next-share-can-be-great.mp4" width="640" height="480" controls></video>

 Twitter Post Link: https://twitter.com/Janetthedev/status/1640641300994355201 2:05 AM · Mar 28, 2023